Tin Men

-Tin Men is a 1987 American comedy film written and directed by Barry Levinson, produced by Mark Johnson, and starring Richard Dreyfuss, Danny DeVito, and Barbara Hershey.
-It is the second of Levinson's tetralogy of films set in his hometown of Baltimore, Maryland, during the 1940s, 1950s, and 1960s, along with Diner (1982), Avalon (1990), and Liberty Heights (1999).
+Tin Men is a 1987 American comedy film written and directed by Barry Levinson, produced by Mark Johnson, and starring Richard Dreyfuss, Danny DeVito and Barbara Hershey.
+It is the second of Levinson's tetralogy of films set in his hometown of Baltimore, Maryland, during the 1940s, 1950s, and 1960s, along with Diner (1982), Avalon (1990) and Liberty Heights (1999).

 Plot

 Ernest Tilley and Bill "BB" Babowsky are rival door-to-door aluminum siding salesmen in Baltimore, Maryland, in 1963, an era when "tin men", as they are called, will do almost anything, legal or illegal, to close a sale.
-Both have the required gift of the gab, but while BB is a smooth-talking con man who scams naive young women with his sales pitches, Tilley struggles to close his sales.
+Both have the required gift of the gab but while BB is a smooth-talking con man who scams naive young women with his sales pitches, Tilley struggles to close his sales.

-They first meet when BB, driving his new Cadillac automobile off the dealer's lot, backs into Tilley's own Cadillac.
-Though Tilley had the right of way, each man blames the other, and an escalating feud erupts between them.
+The men first meet when BB, driving his new Cadillac automobile off the dealer's lot, backs into Tilley's own Cadillac.
+Though Tilley had the right of way, each man blames the other and an escalating feud erupts between them.
 After BB smashes Tilley's headlights and Tilley shatters BB's car windows in response, BB sets out to seduce Tilley's long-suffering wife Nora in revenge.
 Immediately after having sex with Nora, he calls Tilley to taunt him with the news.
 Tilley tells BB to keep Nora; he wants to be rid of her.

 Meanwhile, both men have their own personal troubles.
 BB's older partner and mentor, Moe Adams, is hospitalized with a serious heart condition.
 Tilley has a gambling problem and squanders what little money he makes betting on horse races, causing a rift with Nora.
 He is in debt to various creditors and the IRS, which begins confiscating his possessions for unpaid property taxes.
 Exhausted by their rivalry, the two men decide to play a game of pool to decide who should get Nora in order to end their personal war.
-BB loses, but he does not honor the bet.
-He has fallen in love for the first time, and Nora moves in with him.
+BB loses but he does not honor the bet.
+He has fallen in love for the first time,and Nora moves in with him.

 The newly formed Maryland Home Improvement Commission is investigating corrupt sales practices in the home improvement industry.
-Both men are subpoenaed, and after giving testimony about their sales practices, the commission takes away both of their licenses.
+Both men are subpoenaed and after giving testimony about their sales practices, the commission takes away both of their licenses.
 While Tilley gives up his license reluctantly, BB does so willingly.
 Seeing that Tilley has lost everything, including his car, BB takes pity on him and gives him a ride.
 Together, the two freshly unemployed men with very similar personalities begin sharing ideas for a new business they can create for themselves.